 Nvidia’s newly launched CMP cards, which are designed for cryptocurrency mining, generated more than $155 million in revenue during the company’s fiscal first quarter.
 Sales of cryptocurrency mining cards are predicted to top $400 million for the current quarter.

 The company initially launched its CMP (Cryptocurrency Mining Processors) as a way to steer Ethereum miners from hoarding its limited supplies of gaming graphics cards.
 While the CMPs aren’t designed for use in a computer, they can be used to mine for Ethereum currency.
 The company, like others in the semiconductor industry, has been experiencing supply issues of its gaming graphics cards, including the recently launched RTX 3000 series of GPUs.
-The CMPs were launched as part of Nvidia’s efforts to steer cryptocurrency miners away from its main lineup of graphics cards, thereby preserving the limited inventory for gamers.
+The CMPs were launched as part of Nvidia’s efforts to steer cryptocurrency miners away from its main lineup of

 Nvidia CEO Jensen Huang claimed that the company’s core gaming business is the largest that he has seen, and Nvidia cannot risk upsetting gamers because crypto miners have been snatching up the company’s limited supply of GPUs, according to a report on CNBC.
 The CEO said that he hoped that the CMPs will fulfill the role to satisfy the needs of miners.